Four-manifolds, geometries and knots: The geometries and

 \begin{proof} The conditions are clearly necessary.
 Suppose that they hold.
 Then $\widetilde M\simeq S^4 $ and $w_1 (M)=w_1 (RP^4)=w$, say, since any orientation preserving self homeomorphism of $\widetilde M$ has Lefshetz number 2.
 Since $RP^\infty=K(Z/2Z,1)$ may be obtained from $RP^4$ by adjoining cells of dimension at least 5 we may assume $c_M=c_{RP^4}f$, where $f:M\to RP^4 $.
 Since $c_{RP^4} $ and $c_M$ are each 4-connected $f$ induces isomorphisms on homology with coefficients $Z/2Z$.
 Considering the exact sequence of homology corresponding to the short exact sequence of coefficients

 we see that $f$ has odd degree.
 By modifying $f$ on a 4-cell $D^4\subset M$ we may arrange that $f$ has degree 1, and the lemma then follows from Theorem 3.2. \end{proof}

-This lemma may also be proven by comparison of the $k$-invariants of $M$ and $RP^4$, as in Theorem 4.3 of [Wl67].
+This lemma may also be proven by comparison of the $k$-invariants of $M$ and $RP^4$, as in \cite[Theorem 4.3]{[Wl67]}.

-By Theorems 13.A.1 and 13.B.5 of [Wl] the surgery obstruction homomorphism is determined by an Arf invariant and maps $[RP^4;G/TOP]$ onto $Z/2Z$, and hence the structure set $S_{TOP}(RP^4)$ has two elements.
-(See the discussion of nonorientable manifolds with fundamental group $Z/2Z$ in Section 6 below for more details.)
-As every self homotopy equivalence of $RP^4 $ is homotopic to the identity [Ol53] there is one fake $RP^4$.
-The fake $RP^4$ is denoted $*RP^4$ and is not smoothable [Ru84].
+The surgery obstruction homomorphism is determined by an Arf invariant and maps $[RP^4;G/TOP]$ onto $Z/2Z$ \cite[Theorems 13.A.1 and 13.B.5]{[Wl]}, and hence $S_{TOP}(RP^4)$ has two elements.
+(See the discussion of nonorientable manifolds with fundamental group $Z/2Z$ in \S6 below for more details.)
+As every self homotopy equivalence of $RP^4 $ is homotopic to the identity \cite{[Ol53]} there is one fake $RP^4$.
+The fake $RP^4$ is denoted $*RP^4$ and is not smoothable \cite{[Ru84]}.

 There is a similar characterization of the homotopy type of the complex projective plane.

 \begin{lemma} A closed $4$-manifold $M$ is homotopy equivalent to $CP^2 $ if and only if $\chi(M)=3$ and $\pi_1 (M)=1$. \end{lemma}